 The potential improvement of procedure success and recovery level and -length has positive implications for both healthcare costs and risk management, which are both of high priority for the Danish healthcare sector in the future.
 According to Erik JyllingErik Jylling

 Executive Vice President of Health Politics at Danish Regions the Danish healthcare sector is interested in “bringing in new technological solutions that could help us with declining the spendings and at the same time give us a better healthcare system” (Jylling, 2017)Jylling, E. (2017, December 13).
 Erik Jylling.
 Interview performed by Health Innovation Southern Denmark.
 As early as 2008, on the basis of a randomised controlled test, one of the leading prehabilitation experts in Denmark, Hanne TønnesenHanne Tønnesen

 Director, WHO-CC Bispebjerg University Hospital, among others concluded that:

-Prehabilitation as a concept is influenced by the megatrends of democratisation, increased health focus and the paradigm shift in patient groups, while the trends of acceleration and digitalisation enable prehabilitation solutions.
+Prehabilitation as a concept is influenced by the megatrends of urbanisation, polarisation, individualization and democratisation, amongst others, while the trends of acceleration and technological advances enable prehabilitation solutions.

-At the same time the demographic change and the increase in chronic diseases lead to more elderly or chronically ill patients needing to undergo procedures such as major surgery, which prehabilitation can support.
+At the same time the demographic shifts and the change in healthcare burden towards more chronic diseases lead to more elderly or chronically ill patients needing to undergo procedures such as major surgery, which prehabilitation can support.